-- Narrows the attainment gap between pupil and peers; - Prevents the attainment gap widening; - Is equivalent to that of peers starting from the same baseline but less than the majority of peers; - Equals or improves upon the pupil's previous rate of progress; - Ensures full curricular access; - Shows an improvement in self-help and social or personal skills; - Shows improvements in the pupil's behaviour;
+- Narrows the attainment gap between pupil and peers; - Prevents the attainment gap widening; - Is equivalent to that of peers starting from the same baseline but less than the majority of peers; - Equals or improves upon the pupil's previous rate of progress; - Ensures full curricular access; - Shows an improvement in communication and language skill; - Shows an improvement in self-help and social or personal skills; - Shows improvements in the pupil's behaviour;

-Where teachers decide that a pupil's learning is unsatisfactory, the SENCO is the first to be consulted.
+Where teachers identify that a pupil is finding learning challenging, the SENCO is the first to be consulted.
 The SENCO and teacher will review the approaches adopted.
-Where support additional to that of normal class provision is required, it will be provided through the graduated response advocated by the Code of Practice beginning with the opening of an EHA.
-This would enable school to consult other professional s who would then work around that child to provide additional support.
-Where concerns remain despite sustained intervention, the school will consider requesting an EHCP, to provide funding for the child.
-Parents will be fully consulted at each stage and they will be requested to support the school in completing an EHA form.
+Where support additional to that of normal class provision is required, it will be provided through the graduated response advocated by the Code of Practice beginning with writing a personalised learning plan for a child.
+After two cycles of assess, plan, do review had been carried out and concerns still remained, an Early Help Asessment (EHA) would be opened.
+This would enable school to consult other professionals who would then work around that child to provide additional support.
+Where concerns remain despite sustained intervention and the advice is given by other professionals, the school will consider requesting an EHCP, to provide funding for the child.
+Parents will be fully consulted at each stage and they will be requested to support the school in opening an EHA form.